-As the standing dead trees fall and shrubs and herbaceous plants become established, there would be an increased potential for reburn at high severity, which could kill planted seedlings and those naturally regenerating (Coop et al 2020).
-Planted seedlings' risk to reburning would be expected to peak between roughly 7 and 20 years, as fuels accumulate but saplings are not yet able to survive high fire intensities to ensure grove recovery (A.Caprio personal communication 2022; York et al. 2021; Coppoletta et al. 2016).
+As the standing dead trees fall and shrubs and herbaceous plants become established, there would be an increased potential for reburn at high severity, which could kill planted seedlings and those naturally regenerating (Coop et al 2020; Coppoletta et al. 2016).
+Planted seedlings' risk to reburning would be expected to peak between roughly 7 and 20 years, as fuels accumulate but a large percentage of saplings are not yet able to survive wildfire, depending on fire intensity, to ensure grove recovery (A.Caprio personal communication 2022; York et al. 2021; Coppoletta et al. 2016).
 Similar to alternative 1, future fire effects are not fully known due to the unprecedented scale of high severity fire experienced by these groves and associated unknowns with how fuels will accumulate post-fire.
-However, under Alternative 2, the NPS anticipates long-term re-establishment of tree cover through replanting such that established trees would shade out some of the shrub cover and return fire and fuel dynamics to those of the historic frequent fire forest.
+However, under Alternative 2, the NPS anticipates long-term re-establishment of tree cover through replanting such that established trees would shade out some of the shrub

+Re-establish Tree Seedlings in Severely Burned Giant Sequoia Groves and Adjacent Fisher Habitat Chapter 3: Affected Environment and Environmental Consequences Page 53 of 84 cover and return fire and fuel dynamics to those of the fire return interval characteristic of sequoia groves.
 This would result in more beneficial and natural fire effects when compared to Alternative 1.